tddfellow/tddfellow.github.io/source/_posts/2017-03-13-build-your-own-testing-framework-part-6-test-suite-does-not-run-all-tests.markdown

 };
 ```

 That fails as expected with the error `Error: Expected not to be called`.
-To make it pass we actually need to store the function in the variable and call it from the `process.exit(..)`:
+To make it pass we need to store the function in the variable and call it from the `process.exit(..)`:

 ```javascript
 function SimpleProcess(globalProcess) {